brillout/wildcard-api/readme.md

  - [Custom VS Generic](/docs/custom-vs-generic.md#readme)
    <br/>
-   Goes into depth of whether you should implement a generic API (REST/GraphQL) or a custom API (Wildcard).
+   Goes into depth of whether you should implement a generic API (REST/GraphQL), or a custom API (Wildcard), or both.
-   (Or both.)
    In general, the rule of thumb for deciding which one to use is simple: if third parties need to access your data, then implement a generic API, otherwise implement a custom API.
-   But in some cases it's not that easy and this document goes into more depth.
+   But in certain cases it's not that easy and this document goes into more depth.

 <br/>